snail-unamur/snail-website/content/authors/samuel-van-de-put/_index.md

 ---
 # Display name
-title: "Zakaria El Idrissi"
+title: "Samuel Van De Put"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "zakaria-el-idrissi"
+- "samuel-van-de-put"

 # Is this the primary user of the site?
 superuser: false